OluwatimilehinF/Moniepoint_hackathon/README.md

 3) Most sold product ID by volume
 4) Highest sales staff ID for each month.
 5) Highest hour of the day by average transaction volume

+### The Steps Taken:
+- First, I built the model using Jupyter Notebook, converted it to a Python file, and then deployed it using FastAPI
+- Next, I ran the API file on the command prompt using this: uvicorn moniepoint_api:app --reload.
+- Afterward, I used this link to open the API on the web browser: http://127.0.0.1:8000/docs

 ### Note:
 - The analytics Software was developed using Python.